Activities in the Blackwater Estuary

 1907-9 Many advertisements appeared in the Times and the Manchester Guardian.

-1907-12 Much alchohol was smuggled onto the island by local fishermen, The Chequers Inn customers and island workers.
+1907-12 Alchohol was smuggled onto the island by local fishermen, Chequers Inn customers and island workers.

 1913 Seaplane trials based on the island (see Seaplane Trials below)